Projet-CLD/Google_Dialogflow/cheat_sheet_google_dialogflow.md

-# Google Dialogflow (GDF) cheat sheet
+# Google DialogFlow Cheat Sheet

-Course: HEIG-VD CLD 2024/25
+**Course:** HEIG-VD CLD 2024/25
-Authors: Alex Berberat, Aude Laydu, Maxime Lestiboudois, Nathan Parisod
+**Authors:** Alex Berberat, Aude Laydu, Maxime Lestiboudois, Nathan Parisod
-Date:  09.06.2025
+**Date:** 09.06.2025

+---

-## Why Google Dialogflow ?
+## Why Google DialogFlow?

-GDF would be particularly useful for a Swiss SME that wants to automate customer service interactions, such as answering frequently asked questions, making apointments, registering orders,...
+Google DialogFlow is particularly useful for a Swiss SME that wants to automate customer service interactions, such as answering frequently asked questions, making appointments, or registering orders.
-It allows the companies to have a 24/7 support in multiple language and reduce the cost of hiring real people.
+It allows companies to offer 24/7 multilingual support and reduce the cost of hiring human staff.

-GDF acts as an middleman between the customers and the companies.
+Google DialogFlow acts as a middleman between customers and companies.
-It reveives natural language input such as text or voice, processes the intent and retruns the answer in the form of text or voice or it can also trigger an action.
+It receives natural language input (text or voice), processes the intent, and returns a response (text or voice), or can trigger an action.

+---

-## Benefits and limitations
+## Benefits and Limitations

-### Benegits
+### Benefits

 - Easy to set up.
-- Easy to intgrate.
+- Easy to integrate.
-- Can understand multiple languages.
+- Supports multiple languages.

 ### Limitations

 - Vendor lock-in.
-- Less control than open-source alternatives.
+- Less control compared to open-source alternatives.
-- Data privacy.
+- Concerns about data privacy.

+---

-## Cost structure
+## Cost Structure

-### Measured components are :
+### Costs depend on

-- Nbr of requests (text or voice)
+- Number of requests (text or voice)
-- The version of GDF chosen.
-(ES or CX)
+- Version of Google DialogFlow (ES or CX)
-- Storage.
+- Storage
-- Additional charges for non google integrations.
+- Additional charges for non-Google integrations

-For a small Swiss SME with ~4000 requests per month we would have.
+For a small Swiss SME with `~60'000 requests/month`:

-- First 1000 requests for free.
+- First `1000/day` requests: `free`
-- Remaining 3000 costs: ~0.002/requests = $6/month
+- Remaining `59'000` requests: `~$0.002/request` = `(60'000 - (30 * 1000)) * 0,002` =~ `$60/month`
-- Optional Google Cloud services: ~$0-10/month
+- Optional but useful Google Cloud services such as hosting fees: `~$0–10/month`
+- Estimated total: `~$60-70/month`

+---

-## How to get started
+## How to Get Started

 ### Prerequisites

-- Google Cloud Platform account.
+- Google Cloud Platform (GCP) account
-- Basic knowledge of APIs and intent-based chatbot.
+- Basic knowledge of APIs and intent-based ChatBots

-### Steps to prepare
+### Setup Steps

-1. Create a Google Cloud project.
+1. Create a Google Cloud project
-2. Enable Dialogflow API.
+2. Enable the DialogFlow API
-3. Create a Dialogflow agent.
+3. Create a DialogFlow agent
-4. Define intents and entities.
+4. Define intents and entities
-5. Set up integrations (web, messaging).
+5. Set up integrations (web, messaging, etc.)

-### Hello-world example
+### Hello World Example

-1. Create an intent with training phrases like "Hi", "Hello".
+1. Create an intent with training phrases like "Hi", "Hello"
-2. Set a response to smth like "Hello!
-How can I help you?".
+2. Set a response like "Hello!
+How can I help you?"
-3. Test in GDF simulator.
+3. Test it in the Google DialogFlow simulator

+---

-## Common commands/operations/configurations/usage patterns
+## Common Commands / Operations / Usage Patterns

-- Creating intents and entities to handle user inputs.
+- Create intents and entities to handle user inputs
-- Set-up fulfillment to connect to backend logic.
+- Set up fulfillment to connect to backend logic
-- Intergating with external platforms (website, Messaging app, ...)
+- Integrate with external platforms (website, messaging apps, etc.)
-- Using contexts to handle long converstations.
+- Use contexts to handle long conversations
-- Give training phrases of what users might say.
+- Provide training phrases based on user input variations
-- Create different variants for a response to make the conversation feel more natural.
+- Create multiple response variants for more natural conversations